Contact for the resource

 From 1 - 10 / 1708

-• This dataset contains the underway data collected during the Aurora Australis Voyage 6 (STAY) 1989-99.
-This voyage visited Mawson, Davis, Casey and Macquarie Island, departing from Fremantle and returning to Hobart.
-Underway (meteorological, fluorometer, thermosalinograph and bathymetric) data are available online via the Australian Antarctic Division Data Centre web page (or via the Related URL given below).
-For further information, see the Marine Science Support Data Quality Report at the Related URL section.
+• This dataset contains the underway data collected during the Aurora Australis Voyage 2 2001-02.
+This voyage went to Casey and Macquarie Island, leaving from and returning to Hobart.
+Underway (meteorological, fluorometer and thermosalinograph) data are available online via the Australian Antarctic Division Data Centre web page (or via the Related URL given below).
+For further information, see the Marine Science Support Data Quality Report at the Related URL below.